-Do you want to stop binge eating but don’t know where to begin?
-Do you feel lost, overwhelmed, or confused about where to start?
-You’re not alone!
-Recovering from binge eating can feel like a huge mountain, but if you break it down into manageable chunks, full recovery is entirely possible.
-Start with these four steps, and you’ll be well on your way to recovery from binge eating for life.
+Do you want to stop binge eating but feel uncertain about where to start?
+It’s completely normal to feel lost or overwhelmed at the beginning.
+The journey to recovery from binge eating might seem like a massive mountain to climb, but if you break it down into smaller steps, you can make it.
+Begin with these four straightforward steps, and you’ll be well on your way to a life free from binge eating.

-I know what you’re thinking, but it’s okay to ask for help!
-You do not have to do this alone.
-Despite what you may believe, asking for help isn’t a sign of weakness, and it doesn't mean you are not strong enough.
-To stop binge eating, connect with others who truly understand you so that you don’t feel alone on those tough days.
+I know it might feel daunting, but it’s perfectly okay to seek help!
+You don’t have to face this challenge alone.
+Contrary to what you might believe, asking for support isn’t a sign of weakness or lack of strength.
+To overcome binge eating, connect with people who genuinely understand what you’re going through, so you don’t have to face the tough days alone.

 Ending your binge eating cycle can feel like a tremendous task.
 Start by defining your why, eating three regular meals at the dinner table, taking time to reflect, and reaching out for support.
 Break down your process into doable steps.
 Recovery from binge eating is possible for everyone.

 Get Support For Binge Eating:

 Must Read Books To Improve Your Relationship With Food

 Just so you know, I do review everything I recommend.
 When you buy through links on this page, we may earn a commission.

 Intuitive Eating by Elise Resch and Evelyn Tribole

 When it was first published, Intuitive Eating was revolutionary in its anti-dieting approach.
 The authors, both prominent health professionals in the field of nutrition and eating disorders, urge readers to embrace the goal of developing body positivity and reconnecting with one’s internal wisdom about eating―to unlearn everything they were taught about calorie-counting and other aspects of diet culture and to learn about the harm of weight stigma.